UBC-MDS/dsci532-group19-buildingpermits/README.md

 ### Tab 3: About

-> Users can find more information about our app, including a link to this GitHub repository, and a link to the Vancouver Open Data portal (data source).
+> Users can find more information about our app, including a link to this GitHub repository, and a link to the Vancouver Open Data portal (our data source).

 #### Example View: